Fudan-iGEM/2024-wiki/src/human-practices.md

 </div>

 Professor Zhu has long been engaged in metal wastewater treatment.
 She guided us through the laboratory, explaining the uses and basic operating procedures of various instruments.
-She suggested that when analyzing the generated "nickel nanoparticles" using multi-element experimental wastewater, we should include elemental analysis to determine the composition of the metal nanoparticles, as it can be challenging to identify their elements based solely on their appearance.
+She suggested that when analyzing the generated "nickel particles" using multi-element experimental wastewater, we should include elemental analysis to determine the composition of the metal nanoparticles, as it can be challenging to identify their elements based solely on their appearance.

 Recognizing our insufficient environmental science-related experimental equipment, Professor Zhu Xiuping recommended a shared instrument platform, which would facilitate our experimental work.